bitovi/react-to-web-component/README.md

 </body>
 ```

-For projects needing more advanced usage of the web components, see our [prgramatic usage and declarative demos](docs/programatic-usage.md).
+For projects needing more advanced usage of the web components, see our [programatic usage and declarative demos](docs/programatic-usage.md).

 We also have a [complete example using a third party library](docs/complete-example.md).